sul-dlss-deprecated/revs/README.md

     rake local_ci

-Your local development jetty must be started for this to work.
-If your local jetty is stopped, start it with:
+Your local development SolrWrapper must be started for this to work.
+If your local SolrWrapper is stopped, start it with:

-    rake jetty:start
+    rake solr:start

 ## Git Development Strategy